ovsartem/films_map/README.md

 ```

 ![alt text](example.png)

+You can see your's location and locations of nearby places where different movies were recorded.
+Click on marker to see the name of the movie.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.